 3. Vectr (free)

-And last but not least, we have Vectr!
+We also have Vectr!
 This is actually one I just recently discovered.
 This is a completely free Adobe Illustrator alternative.
 They have versions available for Windows, MAC, Linux, Chromebook, online version, and just recently a WordPress plugin.

 While this can do a lot of great stuff with vectors, I want to focus on the WordPress integration as this is pretty unique.
 You can use and create vectors from right within the WordPress post editor.
 Pretty cool!
 Just install the free Vectr plugin and you can then click into it in the visual editor.